 - Methylated spirits

-Fungal toenails, medically known as onychomycosis, are a real problem for many Australians, and is extremely difficult to treat.
-In our experience, the PinPointe FootLaser, a patented laser device that applies pulses of light at a specific frequency, has been extremely successful in eradicating fungal toenails for our patients.
+Fungal toenails, medically known as onychomycosis, are a real problem for many Australians and are extremely difficult to treat using creams or over-the-counter products.
+In our experience, the best outcomes can be achieved using Laser therapy, which has been extremely successful in eradicating fungal toenails for our patients.
 However, even though many patients have had the fungus eradicated forever, some relapse, most likely due to reinfection from their infected shoes.
-The dark, warm and humid environment inside your shoes is a perfect breeding ground for fungus and bacteria are like, that not only make your feet smell bad, but also cause a relapse of onychomycosis, athlete’s foot, and other fungal and bacterial infections.

 The same ultraviolet light technology used to fight these bugs in hospitals can now be applied directly to your shoes to kill the germs right where they live deep inside your footwear.
-You wouldn’t wear your clothes and socks for many days without washing them, so why not deodorise and disinfect your shoes.
-Chemical sprays and powders do little more than mask the odour, so don’t waste your time and money on treating just the feet without treating your shoes.
+We offer this at specific My FootDr clinics, working to deodorise and disinfect your shoes.
+This works directly on the pathogens, unlike chemical sprays and powders that do little more than masking the odour.